TheBigBookMan/grad-dip/Information Technology/Topic 2- Networks.md

 				- implenments the spoke-hub paradigm where every host is connected to the central hub and this decides what messages to transmit-- most common paradigm
 				- Cable usually UTP
 				- Collision still an issue
+			- **Ethernet speeds**-
+				- 10BASE-T- most hubs use this, 10Mbps
+				- 10GBase-T- supports 1-Gbps over UTP
+				- Fireb opetic cable- 10GBASE-LR- 10,000 Mbps over fibre

 	1. **Data Link Layer**- controls who can transmit on the medium at any given time
 		- data- frames
 		-  **Ethernet frame**- Pack of data at layer 2 called frame
+			- **Simplex**- simplext is data trem that only goes in one direction- like a TV broadcast
+			- **Half duplex**- data sent in both directions but not sae time like a walkie talkie
+			- **Full deplex**- received and sent concurrently like a telephone call, internet
 			- contains three main sections
 				- **Header**- contains information about the frame (metadata) and includes which host the frame is intended for (Destination MAC Address), who sent it (Source MAC Address) and what kind of data the payload contains (Ether Type)
 					- **Data-Link Lyaer- MAC (Media Access Control) Address**- contained in the header and are used to identify different hosts on the network
 					- In ethernet network each **Network Interface Card (NIC)** of all hosts has a uniqie MAX address in the hardware
 					- Uses hexadecimal number- A3:B4:27:AF:2E
 					- When hosts receives packer on the network, it looks to see if the destination MAC address of the packet matches its own MAX address, if not then it ignores the packet/frame
 					- MAC Table can handle around 8000 MAC Addresses so it's not great for very large networks
 					- Host needs to know the MAC address of another host to send
 				- **Payload**- the data to be sent
 				- **CRC Checksum**- provices information to check if data has been corrupted
 		- **Ethernet Hub**- accept data on one port and send data out all other ports
 			- Act in collision detection and act as signal booster allows networks to span large distances but dont have any memoery, always limited 10Mbps
 			- Hub will receive the frame/packet from the Source MAC Address and then send it to each other host (except source).
 Each other host will check the Destination MAC Address on the frame/packet and if correct then it will analyse, if it doesn't match then it ignores the frame
 			- Security issue because it sends all data out of its ports and all hosts can read all traffic on the network, so any host can easily collect confidential data
 			- Performance issue as only one host can send data at a time and if hundreds of hosts on large nework, there will be lots of collisions, and hubs limited to 10Mbps
 		- **Ethernet Switches**- address limitations of hubs
 			- Layer 2 devices that function like hub but switches have memory and can store frames, hold frame until the medium is clear to send so it gets rid of the collision problem
 			- Allow **full-duplex**- hosts can send and recieve dat at the same time (compared to half-duplex which could only do one at a time)
 			- Learn what MAC Addresses are on which ports, the address is stored in the MAC Table in switch, once the MAC Address has learnt what port the host is on, any data specified for that host will only be sent to that port that the hose is attached to
 			- If it doesnt know what port a destination MAC address is then it will send out to all ports (like a hub), the non-matching MAC will ignore the frame
 			- Any sending of the frame will store the MAC address  in the switch ready for future use
 			- Can manage a switch and configure it, will have a port called Console
 		- **Collision Domain**- network segment connected by shared medium where simlutaneous data transmissionc ollide with one another
 			- Hubs- all hosts must wait for collision to be resolved, whole network is a collision domain as if one collision happens then everything waits
 			- Switches- Confined to individual connections so if one collision then only that singular host.
-	2. **Network Layer**- establishes pathways between devicves
+	1. **Network Layer**- establishes pathways between devicves
 		- data- packets
 		- layer- path determination and IP (logical addressing)
 			- Host addressing and how packets are sent between networks
 			- **Internet Protocol Version 4 (IPv4)**- Most popular layer 3 protocol
 				- Offers global addressing and allows hosts to send data to other hosts around the world
-				- **IP Addresses**- generally writtedn as dotted decimal number like 192.168.0.1- each number is 8-bit cant exceed 255.
+				- **IP Addresses**- generally writtedn as dotted decimal number like 192.168.0.1- each number is 8-bit cant exceed 255 (255.255.255.255.
 IP Address assignment done by comany called ICANN that set up policy for global Domain Name System
+				- Router needs the IP address and Switch needs MAC Address
 				- The IP data is stored in the **frame** data within the packet
 				- If a  host doesnt know the MAC address of where it weants to send something, then an **ARP (Address Resolution Protocol)** will be sent out to all hosts with given IP addresses, the ARP will have a **broadcast address** as the destination in the packet and the switch will send out the ARP to all ports, and if the host (whos MAC address is unkown) has the matching IP address it returns its MAC Address to the switch to save to MAC Table
-				- Once ARP is done the sending host will save the MAC address and IP address (now a match) in its ARP Table (for future sending reference)
+				- Once ARP is done the sending host will save the MAC address and IP address (now a match) in its **ARP Table** (for future sending reference)
 				- ARP can be poisoned because MAC addresses can be hacked
 			- **Routers**- Working on a higher level of network layer 3 than switches (layer 2)
 				- Switches make decisions based on MAC addresses and routers make decisions according to IP addresses
 				- Routers have different MAC addresses and IP addresses on each port
 				- Make decisions based on IP addresses (not MAC) and this means it can make more complex networking decisions and enforce security rules
 				- Less ports than switches and do not forward broadcasts or ARP messages
+				- Routers connect to each other and then connect to a switch which then connects to multiple hosts
 				- 3 in one- switch, router and WAP
 				- Routers can have ports which connect to multiple switches, this separates hosts to be able to work more efficiently than cramming itall (done by IP addresses and MAC Addresses to each switch inside the Router)- IP address for hosts (192.43.43.11, 192.43.43.12) on the switch with related IP (192.43.43.1) (NOTICE THAT THE IP IS A BEGINNIN FIRST FEW NUMBERS THE SAME)  will remain on that switch and not go to the other- this makes the MAC addresses useless outside of a network segment
 				- ARPs are meant for identifying addresses on a particular segment, not across networks, the router is what will determine which segment the packet will go to